LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Nodes
 -----

-**Nodes** represent the object structure behind a live LassoApp.
+:dfn:`Nodes` represent the object structure behind a live LassoApp.
 This object structure is hierarchical, like a directory structure.
 The node tree begins with the ``root`` node.
 That root node has a series of sub-nodes and those sub-nodes have zero or more sub-nodes beneath them.
 In the case of the ``root`` node, each